Shetty4L/Stock-Market-iOS-Application/README.md

 An iOS application that provides real-time stock market information for all companies registered with the New York Stock Exchange (NYSE) and the NASDAQ.
 This application uses the same NodeJS backend as [Stock-Market-Application](https://github.com/Shetty4L/Stock-Market-Application) and is essentially its iOS port.

 ## Prerequisites
 You will need XCode and essentially open this project in XCode to play around with it.
+This application was the final project for my CSCI 571 course at USC and hence, all naming patterns involve 'HW9' in them.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details